 Dating has shown that the meteorite crashed to Earth around 300,000 years ago.
-It would have weighed more than 50,000 tonnes and is thought to have been travelling at 15 kilometres a second, a speed that would have taken it across Australia in five minutes.
+It would have weighed more than 50,000 tonnes and is thought to have been travelling at 15km a second, a speed that would have taken it across Australia in five minutes.

 The Wolfe Creek meteorite crater was only discovered by Europeans during an aerial survey in 1947.
 However, it has long been known to Aboriginal people, who called it Kandimalal, and tell of two rainbow snakes who formed the nearby Sturt and Wolfe Creeks as they crossed the desert.
-The crater is believed to be the place where one snake emerged from the ground.
+The crater is believed to be the place where one of the snakes emerged from the ground.

 Enjoying the park